MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlinePstnUsage.md

 PS C:\> Set-CsOnlinePstnUsage -Usage @{remove="Local"}
 ```

 The command in this example performs the exact same action as the command in Example 2: it removes the "Local" PSTN usage.
 This example shows the command without the Identity parameter specified.
-The only Identity available to the Set-CsPstnUsage cmdlet is the Global identity; omitting the Identity parameter defaults to Global.
+The only Identity available to the Set-CsOnlinePstnUsage cmdlet is the Global identity; omitting the Identity parameter defaults to Global.

 ### -------------------------- Example 4 --------------------------
 ```